tonglam/notion-d1-worker/README.md

 # Notion D1 Worker

 A high-performance content sync system that automatically synchronizes content from Notion to Cloudflare D1, enabling you to use Notion as a CMS while leveraging Cloudflare's edge database for content delivery.
+Features AI-powered content enhancement including automatic summarization, tag generation, and technical illustrations.

 ## What This Project Does